Antoine Doinel

 Antoine Doinel (/fr/) is a fictional character created by François Truffaut (1932–1984) and portrayed by actor Jean-Pierre Léaud (b.
 1944) in five films directed by Truffaut.
 Doinel is to a great extent an alter ego for Truffaut; they share many of the same childhood experiences, look somewhat alike and are even mistaken for one another on the street.
 Although Truffaut did not initially plan for Doinel to be a recurring character, he eventually returned to the character in one short and three features after introducing him in his debut film The 400 Blows (1959).
-In all, Truffaut followed the fictional life of Antoine Doinel for over 20 years, depicting his romance with Christine (Claude Jade) in Stolen Kisses (1968), then Antoine and Christine's marriage in Bed and Board (1970) and their subsequent divorce in Love on the Run (1979).
+In all, Truffaut followed the fictional life of Antoine Doinel for over 20 years, depicting his romance with Christine Darbon (Claude Jade, b.
+1948) in Stolen Kisses (1968), then Antoine and Christine's marriage in Bed and Board (1970) and their subsequent divorce in Love on the Run (1979).